 Recording the process

-It is important that all aspects of the disposal process are documented - this should be done to SPECTRUM standards.
+It’s important that all aspects of the disposal process are documented.
+This should be done to Spectrum standards.

 Any records should include: